KANZEZ/rl_uav_ctrl/README.md

 #### future work:
-1. train an end to end controller for path tracking instead of only hovering: on-going, code is in folder "hover_rl/pathtrck"
+1. train an end to end controller for path tracking instead of only hovering: on-going, code is in folder "hover_rl/path_trk"
-2. train an controller combine with RL residual learning and geometry(SE3) controller: on-going, code is in folder "hover_rl/resrl"
+2. train an controller combine with RL residual learning and nomial geometry(SE3) controller: on-going, code is in folder "hover_rl/res_rl"